Natameme/EP_491/readme.md

 ### Questions

 if you have any questions about the project I can be reached at mach6mix@gmail.com I am more than happy to discuss use of this project elsewhere either as a complete installation piece or in adapting components of the project to other means.
-However, as outlined in the license for this project, I simply require consultation and consent before any part of this project is used elsewhere.
+However, I require consultation and consent before any part of this project is used commercially elsewhere.